Skip to main content

 }

 Results files should be written in json-log format using a modified form of the inline results structure.
-Each record should be written in a newline separated and json serialized string.
+Each record should be written on a new line as a JSON serialized string.
 These should be stored using UTF-8 encoding.
-For example:

 {